deepthirajamoori-ms/prediction-of-flight-delays---Big-Data-Project/README.md

    -**What is the problem statement?**
-   -Show the flights delays from respective origin to destination airport on perticular date given as input.
+   - Show the flights delays from respective origin to destination airport on perticular date given as input.

    -**What needs to find out?**
-   flight Delay in minutes and hours from input origin
+   - flight Delay in minutes and hours from input origin

    -**what columns required?**